biopragmatics/bioregistry/GOVERNANCE.md

 - Manual updates to the contents of the Bioregistry (e.g., adding a new prefix, merging prefixes, splitting prefixes, or updating a prefix's associated metadata) should be done either in the form of an issue or a pull request.
+- The only updates that aren't considered manual are the ones done by the CI system on a nightly basis.
 - Manual updates can be accepted if all continuous integration tests pass and a member of the Bioregistry Review Team approves.
 It's best practice that a member of the Review Team does not approve their own updates.